2024 Solar Incentives Guide for New Providence, NJ - Tax Credits & Rebates

 Federal Solar Incentives

 The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
-Originally, the tax credit was for 30% of the total cost – for panels, equipment, labor and accessories – although it may range from 26-30%, depending on when your solar project was undertaken.
-There is no cap on the claim amount.
+Originally, the tax credit was for 30% of the total cost – for panels, equipment, labor and accessories – although the percentage may range from 26-30%, depending on when your solar system was installed.
+There is no cap on the amount you can claim.

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
-The Clean Energy Credit runs until 2035.
-Any solar installation project that is completed between January 1, 2022, and December 31, 2032, may qualify for a 30% tax credit; the amount will decrease slightly on a yearly basis until the end of the current program.
-The expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.
+In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
+The Clean Energy Credit is valid until 2035.
+Any solar installation project that is completed between January 1, 2022, and December 31, 2032, may qualify for a 30% tax credit; the amount will then decrease slightly each year until the end of the current program.
+The program expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-Your local New Providence solar panel installer can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+Your local New Providence solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives

 Some solar incentives are often also provided by state and local governments.
 As with federal incentives, these may include tax credits, rebates and more.
-These solar incentives — which might be provided by the state of New Jersey, or by your county or municipality — might be offered on an ongoing basis, or for only a limited time.
+These solar incentives — which might be provided by the state of New Jersey, or by your county or municipality — may be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in New Providence